Quantum entanglement driven by electron-vibrational mode coupling: Model

-As pointed out by Sowa \textit{et. al}~\cite{Sowa17}, there can be a phase difference in the coupling parameters $g_v$ given by where $\phi_v=\mathbf{k}_v \cdot \mathbf{d}_v$, with $\mathbf{k}_v$ being the wavevector of the $v$ vibrational mode and $\mathbf{d}_v$ the distance between dots coupled with this specific mode.
-Here, we assume that the distance between dots inside a molecule is smaller than the vibrational wavelength so the phase difference can be ignored and $g_1=g_2=g$.
+It is interesting to obtain further insight on the system by exploring some analytical features of the full model.
+For instance, consider that the electron-vibrational mode coupling is the same for both vibrational modes so that, $g_1=g_2=g$~\footnote{As pointed out by Sowa \textit{et. al}~\cite{Sowa17}, there can be a phase difference in the coupling parameters $g_{v_j}$ given by where $\phi_{v_j}=\mathbf{k}_{v_j} \cdot \mathbf{d}_{v_j}$, with $\mathbf{k}_{v_j}$ being the wavevector of the $j$ vibrational mode and $\mathbf{d}_{v_j}$ the distance between dots coupled with this specific mode.}.
+In order to analyze the action of electron-vibrational mode and tunnel couplings, we apply the Lang-Firsov~\cite{Mahanbook} unitary transformation over the Hamiltonian in Eq.(\ref{eq:Hgeneral}).
+This transformation is regularly used in the study of electron-phonon interaction, in the contexts of small-polaron models~\cite{PhysRevLett.82.807} and strong correlated systems~\cite{kennes2017transient}.